michele1993/michele1993.github.io/_pages/about.md

 **Research interests**

-My research interest focuses on applications of (deep) reinforcement learning (RL) to neuroscience.
+My research focuses on applying (deep) reinforcement learning (RL) techniques to neuroscience, with two primary areas of emphasis.
-This interest led me towards two main research directions.
+First, I explore how policy gradient methods can help our understanding of human motor learning.
-The first one involes developing policy gradients methods to understanding human motor learning.
+Second, I investigate human cognitive planning by leveraging latent planning models from the RL literature.
-The second one involves investigating human cognitive planning through the lenses of latent planning models in the RL literature.
+Additionally, during my PhD, I worked on (purely) deep RL projects focused on improving value estimation in Actor-Critic algorithms.
-During my PhD, I also worked on purely deep RL projects on improving value estimation in Actor-Critic algorithms.
+More broadly, I'm interested in how machine learning and computational models can provide a framework to better understand the vast neural and behavioral data in neuroscience.